Aladin147/BLKWDS_Manager/README.md

 ---

 ## ✅ Version

-Current: **v0.9.0 – Dark Mode and Fixes**
+Current: **v0.11.5 – UI Consistency**

 ---

 ## 🐛 Known Issues

-- Database migration needs refinement for more complex schema changes
-- Calendar drag-and-drop functionality not yet implemented
+- Calendar screen filtering needs optimization
 - See `Journal.md` for detailed issue tracking

 ---

 ## ✨ License

 Internal use only.
 Not for public distribution.
 © 2025 BlackWoods Creative.
 All rights reserved.